jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 < Ignore this talk about implicit notations. >

 However, the above *is* a valid notation.
-It actually denotes the object being a pointer to the *return value* of the procedure.
+It actually denotes the object being a pointer to the *return value* of the command.
 It’s an *implicit* notation (covered later), that actually standard for something else:

 ![](images/7.%20Commands%20Ideas.063.jpeg)

 `<< already covered >>`

-So then object symbols point only to object symbols and procedure symbols only to procedure symbols.
+So then object symbols point only to object symbols and command symbols only to command symbols.

 However, the picture above is actually again an implicit notation for something else, but I won’t go into detail about that yet.